Jacob Have I Loved: Plot summary

-Imaginative, emotionally sensitive, and hard working, Sara Louise Bradshaw, a young girl growing up on an isolated fishing island off the coast of Maryland during WWII, is made to feel second-best from the moment of her birth.
-Her impoverished family consists of her rough but gentle father, always absent due to his working-class job on his oyster boat; her ladylike and intelligent mother, who had arrived on the island as a school teacher and stayed after falling in love; her grandmother, a bitter and nasty woman with a religious bent; and Caroline, Sara Louise's younger twin sister who is the main impediment of Sara Louise's struggle to distinguish herself and obtain the affection she craves.
-Caroline is fragile, beautiful, and admired—everything Sara Louise is not.
+Sara Louise Bradshaw is a young girl growing up on an isolated fishing island off the coast of Maryland during WWII.
+Imaginative, emotionally perceptive, and hardworking, she perceives herself as secondary within her family from a young age.
+Her father, a rough but gentle man often absent due to his work on an oyster boat; her mother, a former schoolteacher, who arrived on the island and remained after having marrying Sara's father; her grandmother, a bitter woman with strong religious convictions; and Caroline, Sara's younger twin sister.
+Caroline, who's recognized as delicate, attractive, and generally well regarded by others, acts as the main obstacle to Sara's efforts towards establishing a stronger identity for herself and gaining the affection she seeks.

 Caroline is offered a scholarship to a mainland school for voice lessons, due to her rare singing skills, and the rest of the family, mainly Sara Louise, must sacrifice to make this happen.
 To raise money, Sara Louise catches crabs with her only friend, McCall "Call" Purnell, a dumpy, short-sighted boy.

 One day, Hiram Wallace, the only islander to leave to go to college in fifty years, returns to the island.
 Hiram, whom they call "the Captain", bonds with Call over their shared sense of humor, becoming a father figure.

 After Sara Louise finds a local spinster from Hiram's generation (Trudy) suffering from a stroke that necessitates sending her to the inland hospital, Call, Sara Louise, and Hiram work to clear Trudy's house for her return.
 Hiram tells the children how Trudy may have a fortune hidden in the building, which is filthy and overrun by a starving feral cat colony.
 Unable to keep the cats, Hiram determines the most humane thing would be to drown them.
 This horrifies Sara Louise, who protests vigorously, but her friends overrule her.
 Unable to go through with it, Sara Louise jumps from the rowboat on the way to perform the deed and swims to shore.
 Call and Hiram reveal they could not bring themselves to kill the cats after Sara Louise's display, and Caroline steps in to introduce herself.
 Going door to door and charming the locals into taking in the mangy cats, Caroline is lauded by Call and Hiram as the cats' savior, forgetting Sara Louise's role.